Woods puts A&T on his back for 73-56 victory over UNCG

 Duncan Poweel scored successive baskets on a follow shot and an alley oop to push the Aggies to a 37-34 lead at 16:56.
 UNCG fought back to 46-44 on two free throws by Bas Leyte, but Woods scored the next five points for the Aggies in a sign of what was to come.

-The Aggies have had to adjust their offensive strategy for the season 6 foot, 11-inch center Harry Morrice is out with a leg injury and 6-9 transfer Will Felton is out for the season with a torn ACL.
+The Aggies have had to adjust their offensive strategy, with 6 foot, 11-inch center Harry Morrice out with a leg injury and 6-9 transfer Will Felton out for the season with a torn ACL.

 The Spartans could attest to that toughness.
 After shooting 50% in the first half, UNCG managed just 22% in the second half on 6-for-27 shooting.
 They missed all 14 attempts at 3-point baskets and twice turned the ball over in the second half because they couldn't get a shot off before the 30-second clock ran out.